CatraProto/docs/usage/receiving_updates.md

 ```

 The following code checks whether the update is an instance of `UpdateNewMessage` and that the Message inside it is an instance of `Message` with the `Out` property set to false.
 If the check is successful it makes sure the message was received inside a private chat and then replies to the user.
+## Channel updates
+You will never receive `UpdateNewChannelMessage` and `UpdateEditChannelMessage`  in your `OnUpdateAsync` method as they are automatically replaced by `UpdateNewMessage` and `UpdateEditMessage` respectively.

 ## Avoiding older messages
 When first logging in, all updates from when the client was created are fetched.
 This may lead to undesired behaviour as you may not want your bot to start replying to older messages.
 To mitigate this, you can check the message's date.